drinkataco/dotfiles/README.md

 ### Usage

 - `-y` flag to auto run with 'yes', unless other flag specifically overrides that value
-- `-d directory` flag and value to specify directory to copy dotfiles to
+- `-d directory` option to specify directory to copy dotfiles to
+- `-v param1=value,param2=value` key value pairs for config/variable overrides

 ### Warning
 At the moment, no checks are done for dependencies on any system.